 Why You Should Trust Us

 I’m a bit of a sneakerhead when it comes to training shoes.
 I’ve always felt that your base of support is one place you shouldn’t compromise if you want to get the most out of your time in the gym.
 Because of this, I’ve spent years testing hundreds of shoes to know exactly what I need, what you need, and what the best choices are.
-This has led to “best of” lists, like my favorite CrossFit shoes.
+This has led to “best of” lists, like my favorite CrossFit shoes and deadlifting shoes.

 Nike Romaleos 4